neo Rename - Simple handling, powerful features.

 Reverse order & swap words: “-123” → “123-”

-Bring IDs or item numbers to the front.
+Bring IDs or article numbers to the front.
 This is useful for series and sorting.

 Pull year/month from path into filename

-The Renamer has a dedicated “Remove subfolder” mode to remove year/month folders.
+The renamer has its own “Remove subfolder” mode to remove year/month folders.
 With regex you can also write that info into the filename.

 Clean emojis & exotic characters

-The neo Rename plugin replaces emojis in the filename and slug with plain texts (e.g. 🎉 → party-popper).
-With regex you can remove all emojis entirely from title, filename, and slug.
+The neo Rename plugin replaces emojis in the filename and slug with plain text. (e.g. 🎉 → party-popper) With regex you can remove all emojis entirely from title, filename, and slug.

 Remove non-ASCII characters

-The Renamer already allows only ASCII in filename and slug.
+The renamer already allows only ASCII in filenames and slugs.

 With regex you can also keep titles ASCII-clean.